AWS SAA-C03

 Mapping to the Real World

 Terraform requires some sort of database to map Terraform config to the real world because you can't find the same functionality in every cloud provider.
-You need to have some kind of mechanism to be cloud-agnosticMetadata
+You need to have some kind of mechanism to be cloud-agnostic

-Terraform must also track metadata such as resource dependencies, pointer to the provider configuration that was most recently used with the resource in situations where multiple aliased providers are present.Performance
+Terraform must also track metadata such as resource dependencies, pointer to the provider configuration that was most recently used with the resource in situations where multiple aliased providers are present.

-When running a terraform plan, Terraform must know the current state of resources in order to effectively determine the changes that it needs to make to reach your desired configuration.For larger infrastructures, querying every resource is too slow.
+For larger infrastructures, querying every resource is too slow.
 Many cloud providers do not provide APIs to query multiple resources at once, and the round trip time for each resource is hundreds of milliseconds.
 So, Terraform stores a cache of the attribute values for all resources in the state.
 This is the most optional feature of Terraform state and is done only as a performance improvement.Syncing

 When two people works on the same file and doing some changes to the infrastructure.
-Its very important for everyone to be working with the same state so that operations will be applied to the same remote objects.https://www.terraform.io/docs/state/purpose.html
+Its very important for everyone to be working with the same state so that operations will be applied to the same remote objects.

 17. What is the name of the terraform state file?